Updated 2026-06-10

 # Auto-approve mode for batch tasks

 DeepSeek TUI displays live per-turn and session-level token usage with cache hit/miss breakdowns.
 You always know what you are spending.
-Under the current promotional pricing (through May 31, 2026), DeepSeek V4 Pro costs $0.435/1M input tokens (cache miss) and $0.87/1M output tokens — roughly 1–5% of comparable Claude usage — and cache-hit input drops to just $0.003625/1M tokens.
+The current README now says the old promotional discount was folded into a one-quarter base-rate adjustment on May 31, 2026, and that the TUI cost estimator already uses the current V4 Pro and V4 Flash rates.
+DeepSeek V4 Pro is listed at $0.435/1M input tokens (cache miss) and $0.87/1M output tokens, while cache-hit input drops to just $0.003625/1M tokens.

 The RLM feature is designed around this cost structure: Pro coordinates (expensive but brief), Flash workers execute in parallel (cheap and fast).
 The prefix-cache optimization keeps repeated system prompts and tool definitions in cache, so you only pay the full input rate once per session.